Step 3: 10YPP planning meeting

 - roll projections, showing whether your school roll is growing, steady or falling.
 Your property advisor may be able to provide a demographic report if your school roll is growing

-- your cyclical maintenance plan and a copy of the contract if you have a programme maintenance plan for painting
+- your cyclical maintenance plan and a copy of any maintenance contracts you have (e.g. programme maintenance plan for painting, boiler maintenance contract)

 - Building Warrant of Fitness (BWOF) information, including any outstanding Work Requirement Notices